The paragraphs below give a good idea about accommodation offered in this shore-side cottage.

 The images at the foot of the page show some more of the details in the cottage.
 Do also take a look at the Gallery page where you will get some idea about the cottage's location.

 The garden is largely grassed and surrounds the cottage.
 A gate from the garden leads straight on to the beach.
-The views from the garden and beach look out across the loch with the
+The views from the garden and beach look out across the loch with the Cuillin mountains of Skye on the horizon.
+Slightly closer and to the left, Plockton can be seen and to the right, the Applecross mountains and the Bealach na Bà complete the picture.

 The setting offers complete tranquillity when often bird-song is the only sound you can hear with seals regularly and otters and porpoises occasionally swimming past.
-On a clear night the Milky
+On a clear night the Milky Way and millions of stars are easily seen.

-We do allow just one dog due to the cosy size of the cottage and we do ask that you bring your dog's own bedding so that it is familiar with where it can
+We do allow just one dog due to the cosy size of the cottage and we do ask that you bring your dog's own bedding so that it is familiar with where it can sleep.

 Ardaneaskan is a small hamlet of around two dozen houses, with a mixture of permanent residents and holiday homes.
 The cottage is a real 'home from home' - warm, cosy and full of character.
 There is plenty of parking in the car park just a few paces walk from the cottage.
 Please note that access is made by walking down a gravel and grass track of around 50 metres distance.
 Taobh na Dachaidh is a no-smoking cottage.

-Renovated a few season's ago, the cottage boasts a simple but fully serviced kitchen and dining room, a sitting room and three bedrooms.
+The cottage boasts a simple but fully serviced kitchen and dining room, a sitting room and three bedrooms.

 The sections below give more details about the accommodation in the cottage and the images at the bottom of the page further illustrate the excellent facilities.